-Questions about PE are frequent.
-Usually, they ask about the acute management of a haemodynamically unstable pulmonary embolism.
+In the CICM Part II, questions about PE are frequent.
+Usually, they ask about the acute management of a haemodynamically unstable patient.
 The examiners seem to have a particular interest in thrombolysis.
-The best references for answering such SAQs are probably the 2014 ESC guidelines and 2012 ACCP Guidelines.
 PE is represented in the following past paper questions:

 - Question 16 from the first paper of 2015 (role of thrombolysis)

 - Question 2 from the first paper of 2014 (diagnosis of PE)

 - Question 5 from the second paper of 2012 (role of thrombolysis)

 - Question 21 from the first paper of 2006 (acute management of massive PE)